albert-roger/albert-roger.github.io/index.md

 ---
 ![](/assets/Albert_Roger.jpg)

-I am a PhD student at the Chair of Environmental Economics of the Alfred-Weber-Institut for Economics at the Heidelberg University.
+I am currently a PhD student at the Alfred-Weber-Institut for Economics of the Heidelberg University.